 If you’re applying for a more senior role, this question will need you to provide an example of how you trained another person to complete a task successfully.
 This helps the interviewer understand your leadership and coaching skills so they can evaluate if you can cope with less experienced members in the team.

 Want more advice for your interview?
-Download our helpful interview guide below:
+Download these mechanic interview questions below:

 Make sure you don’t stumble on this classic job interview question that many people simply forget to prepare for.
 ‘Tell us what you can bring to this role?” is an incredibly obvious question and you’re almost guaranteed to hear it at an automotive job interview.